Home : Workshop : CNC : Estlcam :

 While I had been using pins and plugs and was planning on upgrading to latching plugs, the layout seemed to work better with screw terminals (the driver gnd pins/plugs were an as-built change).
 Especially on the crowded top row, using crimp ferrules makes it much easier to (re)hook things up reliably.
 The primary purpose of the design was having the signal and ground terminals next to each other to maximize shielding and minimize mess (not possible w/ a basic screw shield).

-The motivation was Estlcam USB errors, which it appears can be caused by any signaling/wiring/EMI issue.
-While the cause could have been a single bad connection (...a loose mini USB plug/socket), I decided to rewire everything with shielded cables.
+Estlcam USB errors* motivated me to rewire everything with shielded cables.
 I used two shielded pair 22awg sound/security cable for everything not in the drag chain.
 The cable allowed shielded signal/ground pairs from all external components (e.g. driver step/gnd and dir/gnd) all the way to the adjacent signal/ground terminals on the shield.
 The cable was also convenient for shielded 24v and ground pairs between the power supply and drivers - 2 x 22awg = 19awg.

 [ comment | link | top ]

-I used what I hope is an accurate steel rule and fixed one end securely to the spoilboard.
-Eyeball measurements aren't very accurate so I used a 10/20 degree engraving bit, a flashlight and a magnifier.
+The calibration distance should be as big as possible, the closer to the axis limits the better.
+I used what I hope is an accurate steel rule and fixed one end (clamp just before 100mm/axis 0) securely to the spoilboard.
+Eyeball measurements aren't very accurate so I used a 20 degree engraving bit, a flashlight and a magnifier.
 Getting the flashlight centered behind the bit, getting the bit as low as possible and rotating the bit (because of the flutes, the tip appears to move from side to side and centering it in the grove can be tricky) all helped.

 [ comment | link | top ]